-The Centre for Space Science and Technology Education (CSSTEAP) in the Asia-Pacific region was established in India on 1 November 1995 under an agreement initially signed by 10 member countries of the region.
+The Centre for Space Science and Technology Education in the Asia and the Pacific region (CSSTEAP) was established in India on 1 November 1995 under an agreement initially signed by 10 member countries of the region.

 The Centre is hosted by the Government of India and is administered on behalf of the Government within the Department of Space (DOS).
-The headquarters of the Centre are located on the campus of the Institute of Remote Sensing (IIRS) in Dehradun, which is one of the main educational and training institutions of the Department of Space.
-DOS also made available appropriate facilities and expertise to the Centre at the Indian Institute of Remote Sensing (IIRS) in Dehradun and at the Space Applications Centre (SAC) and the Physical Research Laboratory (PRL) in Ahmedabad.
+The headquarters of the Centre is located in the campus of the Indian Institute of Remote Sensing (IIRS), Dehradun, which is one of the main educational and training institutions of the Department of Space.
+DOS also made available appropriate facilities and expertise to the Centre at the IIRS in Dehradun for RS and GIS courses and at the Space Applications Centre (SAC) for satellite communications and satellite meteorology courses in Ahmedabad and the Physical Research Laboratory (PRL) for space and atmospheric courses in Ahmedabad.

-CSSTEAP is administered by an international Governing Board consisting of representatives of 15 member countries (as of December 2007) in the Asia-Pacific region: Democratic People's Republic of Korea, India, Indonesia, Kazakhstan, Kyrgyzstan, Malaysia, Mongolia, Myanmar, Nauru, Nepal, the Philippines, the Republic of Korea, Sri Lanka, Thailand, Uzbekistan, and of representatives of the United Nations (UN-OOSA), the International Institute of Geo-information Science and Earth Observation (ITC) in Enschede, and the Netherlands as observers.
+CSSTEAP is administered by an international Governing Board consisting of representatives of 15 member countries (as of December 2007) in the Asia-Pacific region: Democratic People's Republic of Korea, India, Indonesia, Kazakhstan, Kyrgyzstan, Malaysia, Mongolia, Myanmar, Nauru, Nepal, Philippines, Republic of Korea, Sri Lanka, Thailand, Uzbekistan, and representatives of the United Nations (UN-OOSA) and the International Institute of Geo-information Science and Earth Observation (ITC) in Enschede, and the Netherlands as observers.
 The executive functions are exercised by the director of the Centre.
 The technical activities of the Centre are guided by the Advisory Committee, comprised of experts from India and abroad.
 Chaired by the representative of UN-OOSA, the Advisory Committee reviews all technical aspects, such as curricula, technical facilities, future directions of the Centre and reports to the Governing Board.
 The two bodies meet annually.